ettoremessina/fitting-with-mlp-using-tensorflow/README.md

-# Fitting with MLP using-TensorFlow
+# Fitting with MLP using TensorFlow
 The goal of this repository is to share programs that fit some kinds of curves by high configurable MLP (Multi-Layer Perceptron) written in Python 3 using TensorFlow 2 with Keras.

 ## One variable function fitting